bitcoin-s/bitcoin-s/docs/core/psbts.md

       .flatMap(_.sign(inputIndex = 0, signer = privKey1))

 // Alternatively, you can use produce a signature with a BitcoinUTXOSpendingInfoSingle
-// using the BitcoinSingleSigner will return a PartialSignature that can be added to a PSBT
+// using the BitcoinSigner will return a PartialSignature that can be added to a PSBT

 // First we need to declare out spendingInfoSingle val outPoint = unsignedTransaction.inputs.head.previousOutput